dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ### Autoregressive Models

-AR models are based on the premise that  deviation from the underlying trend in the data persists in all future observations.
+AR models are based on the premise that  deviation from the underlying trend in the data persists in **all future observations**.

 $$ y_{t} = \alpha + \sum_{i=1}^p \rho_i\cdot y_{t-i} + \epsilon_t $$

-Where $\rho$ is the correlation term between periods and $\epsilon$ is an error (shock) term
+Here $\rho$ is the correlation term between periods and $\epsilon$ is an error (shock) term

 ---